• Arduino

 // Declaration and initialization of the input pins

-int JoyStick_X = A0; // X-axis signal
+int joystick_X = A0; // x-axis signal

-int JoyStick_Y = A1; // Y-axis signal
+int joystick_Y = A1; // y-axis signal

-int Button = 3; // Button
+int joystick_button = 3; // button

-void setup ()
+void setup () {

 // Since the button pulls the signal to ground when pressed,

-// here we switch on the pullup resistor
+// we hereby activate the pull-up resistor

-digitalWrite(Button, HIGH);
+digitalWrite(joystick_button, HIGH);

 Serial.begin (9600); // Serial output with 9600 bps